DeGolan/DeGolan/README.md

 - :seedling: Developer of Cyber tools with C#, .NET and Python.

-- :zap: In my free time, I am expanding my technological and programming knowledge, the topics I am currently studying is GO and Solidity.
+- :zap: In my free time, I am expanding my technological and programming knowledge, the topics I am currently studying is Go and Solidity.

 ### :hammer_and_wrench: Languages and Tools :
 <div>